 ROSE WATER (to mix with the Argan oil or to scent the body with after moisturising)

-All the above ingredients are available to order from azizatihealthandbeauty.com and delivered right to your doorstep!
+All the above ingredients are available to order as a set from azizatihealthandbeauty.com for only 29.99

 Add a few candles and It’s the perfect chillaxing experience to try on your own or even for a romantic evening with your spouse.

 If you found this post about “Moroccan Bath Ritual” useful please do LIKE and SHARE, and if you have some interesting hammam stories please do write them down in the comments section below, I’ve heard a good few in my time! 😉